Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Methods

-The above inequality is a function of the fifth-force parameters $g_{\phi, A'}$ and $m_{\phi, A'}$, and values thereof for which the inequality is saturated determine our estimated sensitivity reach.
-We repeat these steps for each of the 9 asteroids, obtaining 9 separate (but comparable) limits in the $m-g$ plane.
+where $\rho$ is the correlation coefficient.
+The above inequality is a function of the fifth force parameters, and values thereof which saturate the inequality give our estimated sensitivity reach.
+We repeat these steps for each of the 9 asteroids, obtaining 9 separate (but comparable) limits on the $\alpha$'s for different values of $\lambda$.
 We implicitly assume that the central values of the measured orbital precessions are consistent with the expectations given GR and all nearby perturbers modelled in Ref.~\cite{Verma:2017ywb}, and therefore that there is no detection of fifth force, whose contribution accordingly must not exceed the precession uncertainty budget.
 In other words, our analysis is akin to a forecast around a fiducial model with no fifth force.
+For this reason, we also do not account for the perturbations due to the planetary motion in the Solar System, since the presence of a fifth force could already be altering the results from the tinier contributions from GR effects and solar oblateness.